cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 ### Interphase

-- Longest phase in cell cycle = 90% of a cells life is in interphase
+- <u>Longest phase</u> in cell cycle = 90% of a cells life is in interphase
-- Chromosomes elongated = chromatin
+- <u>Chromosomes elongated = chromatin</u>
 - Cell very active in Interphase, produces new mitochondria, chloroplasts etc. and chemicals needed for growth

 ![]() <!--Diagram of Interphase from pg 121 of textbook-->

 ## Mitosis

-<u>Definition: _</u>
+<u>Definition: Mitosis is a form of nucleur division in which one nucleus divides to form two nuclei, each containing indentical sets of chromosomes</u>

 Two new cells called daughter cells and they are IDENTICAL to each other